-The microphysical conversions are depicted schematically in Fig. 6, using the rates output directly by the model.
-The arrows in Fig. 6 point in the direction of the net vertically-integrated conversion rate at 50°, with the arrow thickness proportional to the conversion rate.
-The mean rates of individual conversion processes are also provided in Tables A1-2.
-(Note that the fluxes between vapor and condensate are dominated by large-scale condensation from the cloud macro-physics scheme, as well as condensate detrainment from convection, rather than by microphysical processes.)
+model.
+The arrows in Fig. 6 point in the direction of the net vertically integrated conversion rate at 50°, with the arrow thickness proportional to the conversion rate.
+The mean rates of individual conversion processes are also provided in the appendix (Tables A1 and A2).
+(Note that the fluxes between vapor and condensate are dominated by large-scale condensation from the cloud macrophysics scheme, as well as condensate detrainment from convection, rather than by microphysical processes.)
 The schematic shows that in both models, there is a net source of cloud liquid water from condensation, and net sinks from conversion of liquid water to ice and precipitation.
-However, the relative importance of the liquid water sinks differs greatly between the models: while in AM2.1 almost all of the liquid water is converted to ice before precipitating, in CESM-CAM5 most of the liquid water is directly converted to precipitation, with little net conversion to ice.
-The varying importance of the sources and sinks of cloud liquid water and ice suggest that the microphysical processes responsible for the cloud water response to warming may be different in the two models.
+However, the relative importance of the liquid water sinks differs greatly between the models: whereas in AM2.1 almost all of the liquid water is converted to ice before precipitating, in CESM-CAM5 most of the liquid water is directly converted to precipitation, with little net conversion to ice.
+The varying importance of the sources and sinks of cloud liquid water and ice suggests that the microphysical processes responsible for the cloud water response to warming may be different in the two models.

-Part of the inter-model differences in Fig. 6 reflect different philosophies in the implementation 360 of certain microphysical processes.
-For example, growth of ice crystals through the WBF process is treated as a flux from liquid to ice in AM2.1, while in CESM-CAM5 it may be treated as a flux from liquid to ice or vapor to ice, depending on the availability of liquid water in the grid 363 box (see Gettelman et al. 2010).
-In reality, however, this is a multi-step process involving condensation, reevaporation, and deposition onto ice, but these multiple steps are represented in neither of the schemes.
-In addition, the conversion of liquid water to snow is treated as a precipitation-366 forming process in CESM-CAM5; in AM2.1, however, the same phenomenon would be described 367 as a conversion of liquid water to ice, since no distinction is made between ice and snow inside 368 clouds.
-This likely contributes to the fact that the overall conversion efficiency of liquid water 369 to ice is much smaller in CESM-CAM5 than in AM2.1.
-In summary, it is important to keep in 370 mind that differences in the fluxes in Fig. 6 partly result from somewhat arbitrary choices in the representation of the microphysics.
-372 anisms converting liquid water to ice in climate models (e.g., Storelymo and Tan 2015); homogeneous and heterogeneous ice nucleation and freezing (Micronucl+frz); and all precipitation processes (MicroP).
+The intermodel differences in Fig. 6 partly reflect different philosophies in the implementation of certain microphysical processes.
+For example, growth of ice crystals through the WBF process is treated as a flux from liquid to ice in AM2.1, while in CESM-CAM5 it may be treated as a flux from liquid to ice or vapor to ice, depending on the availability of liquid water in the grid box (see Gettelman et al. 2010).
+In reality, however, this is a multistep process involving condensation, reevaporation, and deposition onto ice, but these multiple steps are represented in neither of the schemes.
+In addition, the conversion of liquid water to snow is treated as a precipitation-forming process in CESM-CAM5; in AM2.1, however, the same phenomenon would be described as a conversion of liquid water to ice, since no distinction is made between ice and snow inside clouds.
+This likely contributes to the fact that the overall conversion efficiency of liquid water to ice is much smaller in CESM-CAM5 than in AM2.1.
+In summary, it is important to keep in mind that differences in the fluxes in Fig. 6 partly result from somewhat arbitrary choices in the representation of the microphysics.

+To gain additional insight into the mechanisms of the microphysical response to warming, we group the microphysical processes into three categories, and perturb temperature in each of them separately.
+We consider the WBF process (MicrowBF), thought to be one of the dominant mechanisms converting liquid water to ice in climate models (e.g., Storelymo and Tan 2015); homogeneous and heterogeneous ice nucleation and freezing (Micro{nucl+frz}); and all precipitation processes (Micro_P).
 The latter category includes the conversion of cloud condensate to rain or snow, as well as the subsequent freezing or melting of precipitating particles.
-The three experiments are described in Table 1, and details of the processes involved in each experiment are provided in Tables A1-2.
-Together, these three experiments include all of the processes in Tables A1-2, except for ice melting in CESM-CAM5 (MELTO in Table A2; we have verified this has no impact on the results).
+The three experiments are described in Table 1, and details of the processes involved in each experiment are provided in Tables A1 and A2.
+Together, these three experiments include all of the processes in Tables A1 and A2, except for ice melting in CESM-CAM5 (MELTO in Table A2; we have verified this has no impact on the results).